Chukak/containers/docs/queue.md

 <br>

 # Queue (C)
-Also, the `queue.h` header file has a implementation of queue as a C-code.
+Also, the `queue.h` header file has a implementation of a queue as a C-code.
 To store the queue use the type `queue`.
 Note: all the C functions in the `queue.h` header have the prefix `q_`.

 ## `queue`